hexcamp/hexcamp-dev-blog/content/posts/2025-07-16-search-experiment/index.md

 ## Open Source Search Engines

-If we archive a lot of local websites, they could be available for posterity (if we have enough disk space for it).
-Sort of like a hyperlocal [Wayback Machine](https://web.archive.org/).
+A community could archive many of their local websites, and they could be saved and made available for posterity (if the community also has enough disk space for it).
+It could be like a hyperlocal [Wayback Machine](https://web.archive.org/).

 I started to wonder if it would be possible to make a search engine with the same data.
-That would be super useful.
+That could be super useful.
 Google search is completely dominant, but they've enshittified the results with ads and AI, and it's a US-based goliath with a surveillance capitalism business model.
 There must be open source alternatives, right?

 I did some [research](https://6kgruqaeaaaa.vichex.ca/) and I came up with a short list of 4 projects that seemed active: